bradford415/CALM/README.md

 - sample_file
   - The name of the matrix file that contains the samples (columns) and genes (rows).
 Currently, only continuous expression values are supported such as a GEM.
 This file will be added to the input directory at a later step.
 - label_file
   - The name of the label file.
-This file maps the sample, columns of the sample_file, to its label.
+This file maps the sample, columns of the sample file, to its label.
 This label is what the classifier attempts to predict.
 The label file will also be added to the input directory at a later step.
 - output_name
-  - The name of the output directory that will be created to store all of the output files such as the density plot, accuracy graphs, confusion matrix and label classifcaiton results.
+  - The name of the output directory that will be created to store all of the output files such as the density plot, accuracy graphs, confusion matrix and label classification results.
 This output directory will have the current time-stamp appended to it to prevent future runs from overwriting this directory.
 - max_epoch
   - The number of iterations to train the model for
 - batch_size
-  - The number of samples that is propagated into the model at one time until the end of the dataset is reached.The weights of the model update after each batch.
+  - The number of samples that is propagated into the model at one time until the end of the dataset is reached.
+The weights of the model update after each batch.
 - learning_rate
   - Controls the rate at which the weights of the model update
 - test_split
-  - The percetage to split the full dataset into test data.
+  - The percentage to split the full dataset into test data.
 A value of 0.3 would split the dataset up into 70% train and 30% test.
 - continous_discrete
-  - The type of data in the sample file, this arugment only takes the values continous or discrete.
-Continous data represents an infinite amount of values (usually floats that are bounded or unbounded) and is plotted as a smooth line, an example of continous data is RNA expression values like a raw GEM.
+  - The type of data in the sample file, this argument only takes the values continuous or discrete.
+Continuous data represents an infinite amount of values (usually floats that are bounded or unbounded) and is plotted as a smooth line, an example of continuous data is RNA expression values like a raw GEM.
 Discrete data represents a finite range of values and are typically integers, an example of this would be a DNA matrix which the data is only a value of 0, 1, 2, or 3.
 Currently, this project only supports continuous data.
 - plot_results
   - A True or False argument that determines if visuals are created and should probably always be True.
 This will plot the distribution of the data, training/validation accuracy/loss, and the confusion matrix which shows how well the test data was classified.
 - use_gpu